McKinley Park, Chicago: History

 The beginning of the twentieth century led, after years of complaints by residents, to the creation of a park, which was named for President McKinley after his assassination.
 The park replaced Brighton Trotting Park established in 1855.
 The 69 acre park now boasts a swimming pool and ice-skating rink.
 It is the area's showplace and led to the naming of the entire community.

 After years of declining populations, during the 1990s the population grew from 13,297 to 15,962, with Mexicans joining the ethnic mix.
 Well-kept two and four-flat buildings dominate the landscape, but new infill housing has begun to appear.
 Two stops on the Orange Line rapid transit have boosted property values and spurred development of a shopping mall on Archer and Ashland Avenue.

 Politics

 The McKinley Park community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, McKinley Park cast 2,696 votes for Hillary Clinton and cast 538 votes for Donald Trump (78.12% to 15.59%).
 In the 2012 presidential election, McKinley Park cast 2,340 votes for Barack Obama and cast 452 votes for Mitt Romney (81.70% to 15.78%).

 Culture

 McKinley Park is served by three neighborhood newspapers: the Bridgeport News, the Archer Journal News and the Brighton Park/McKinley Park Life, in addition to the online McKinley Park News.
 The neighborhood newspapers are delivered weekly on Wednesdays to homes, businesses and other establishments throughout the neighborhood.

+Numerous environmental justice groups are based in and serve McKinley Park, including Neighbors for Environmental Justice, and the Southwest Environmental Alliance.